praveek/launch.en/help/launch-reference/managing-resources/rules.md

 Rule ordering allows you to control the order of execution for rules that share an event.

 It is often important to have your rules fire in a specific order.
-Examples: (1) you have several rules that conditionally set Analytics variables and you need to make sure that the rule with Send Beacon goes last.
-(2) you have a rule that fires Target and another rule that fires Analytics and you want the Target rule to run first.
+Examples: (1) you have several rules that conditionally set [!DNL Analytics] variables and you need to make sure that the rule with Send Beacon goes last.
+(2) you have a rule that fires [!DNL Target] and another rule that fires [!DNL Analytics] and you want the [!DNL Target] rule to run first.

 Ultimately, the responsibility for executing actions in order lie with the extension developer of the event type that you're using.
-For Adobe extensions, Adobe makes sure this works properly.
-For 3rd party extensions, Adobe provides guidance to extension developers to implement this properly, but it is up to them to do so.
+For [!DNL Adobe] extensions, [!DNL Adobe] makes sure this works properly.
+For 3rd-party extensions, [!DNL Adobe] provides guidance to extension developers to implement this properly, but it is up to them to do so.

-Adobe highly recommends that you order your rules with positive numbers between 1 and 100 (default is 50).
+[!DNL Adobe] highly recommends that you order your rules with positive numbers between 1 and 100 (default is 50).
 Simpler is better.
 Remember you have to maintain your order.
-However, Adobe recognizes there might be edge cases where that will feel limiting, so other numbers are allowed.
-Launch supports numbers between +/- 2,147,483,648.
+However, [!DNL Adobe] recognizes there might be edge cases where that will feel limiting, so other numbers are allowed. [!DNL Launch] supports numbers between +/- 2,147,483,648.
 You can also use about a dozen decimal places - but if you're in a scenario where you think you need to do that, you should rethink some of the decisions you've made to get to where you are now.

 ### Scenarios